OscillateLabsLLC/ovos-mac/README.md

 ## Known issues

 - Padatious does not install easily on M1-3 Macs
-- Sometimes afplay will clip on Macbook default speakers
+- Sometimes afplay will clip on Macbook default speakers if using pyaudio.
+Use sounddevice instead to avoid this.
-- Vosk does not install on an Apple Silicon Mac
-- pocketsphinx does not install on an Apple Silicon Mac
+- The OVOS-supported version of pocketsphinx does not install on an Apple Silicon Mac
-- ovos-microphone-plugin-sounddevice sometimes creates very clipped recordings, so we instead use the PyAudio plugin for the listener
-- ovos-microphone-plugin-pyaudio has microphone buffer overflow issues periodically, which can be alleviated by making the `chunk_size` property obnoxiously large (16000 seems to work consistently for me when I have problems, but it means the listening sound takes forever.
-Just state your request right after the wakeword and it's fine)
+- ovos-microphone-plugin-pyaudio has microphone buffer overflow issues periodically, which can be alleviated by disconnecting any extra microphones from your Mac (iPhone, webcam mic, external mic, etc.).
+Once ovos-dinkum-listener loads, you can reconnect the microphones and use them as normal.
-- The buffer overflows are sometimes caused by an iPhone connecting as a microphone.
-Disconnecting the iPhone usually fixes the issue.